rpm-software-management/dnf-plugins-core/doc/reposync.rst

 ``-p <download-path>, --download-path=<download-path>``
     Root path under which the downloaded repositories are stored, relative to the current working directory.
 Defaults to the current working directory.
 Every downloaded repository has a subdirectory named after its ID under this path.

+``--norepopath``
+    Don't add the reponame to the download path.
+Can only be used when syncing a single repository (default is to add the reponame).

 ``--download-metadata``
     Download all repository metadata.
 Downloaded copy is instantly usable as a repository, no need to run createrepo_c on it.